Effective January 1, 2018

 USADA will process TUE applications for National-Level Athletes in accordance with the ISTUE.

-A National-Level Athlete may apply to USADA for a TUE for any Prohibited Substance at any time; however, such applications must be complete and received by USADA at least twenty-one (21) days in advance of any Use prohibited in sport.
-USADA will make best efforts to expedite TUE requests made less than twenty-one (21) days in advance of the Athlete’s intended Use based on exceptional circumstances, but makes no guarantees regarding the processing of TUE applications under that timeframe.
+A National-Level Athlete may apply to USADA for a TUE for any Prohibited Substance and/or Prohibited Method at any time; however, such applications must be complete and received by USADA at least thirty (30) days in advance of any Use prohibited in sport.
+USADA will make best efforts to expedite TUE requests made less than thirty (30) days in advance of the Athlete’s intended Use based on exceptional circumstances, but makes no guarantees regarding the processing of TUE applications under that timeframe.

 TUEs will only be considered for retroactive approval for National-Level Athletes in accordance with the strict criteria set forth in the ISTUE and outlined in Section 1 of this Policy.

-If a National-Level Athlete competes in an International Event they may be required to submit a request for recognition of any TUEs granted by USADA or apply for a TUE from the relevant International Federation or Major Event Organization in advance of the International Event.
+If a National-Level Athlete competes in an International Event, he or she may be required to submit a request for recognition of any TUEs granted by USADA or apply for a TUE from the relevant International Federation or Major Event Organization in advance of the International Event.
 It is the responsibility of every Athlete to investigate the applicable TUE requirements before competing in an International Event.
-If an International Federation choses to test an Athlete who is not an International-Level Athlete, it must recognize a TUE granted to that Athlete by USADA.
+If an International Federation chooses to test an Athlete who is not an International-Level Athlete, it must recognize a TUE granted to that Athlete by USADA.
 Source: Code Article 4.4.3.

 5) Policy for Non-National Level Athletes

-TUEs for Non-National Athletes will only be granted by a TUEC in strict accordance with the ISTUE and WADA Medical Information to Support the Decisions of TUECs.
-Any Non-National Athlete who is a member or license-holder of a NGB, who chooses to Use a substance that is prohibited at all times, without prior TUE approval, risks an anti-doping rule violation, even when not competing.
+Except for Recreational Competitor TUEs as described below, TUEs for Non-National Athletes will be obtained in the same manner as for National-Level Athletes.
+Non-National Athletes will only be granted by a TUEC in strict accordance with the ISTUE and WADA Medical Information to Support the Decisions of TUECs.
+Any Non-National Athlete who is a member or license-holder of an NGB and chooses to Use a substance that is prohibited at all times without prior TUE approval risks an anti-doping rule violation, even when not competing.

-For a Non-National Athlete who has a first Adverse Analytical Finding caused by the Use of a medication and who is able to satisfy the criteria set forth in Section 5.b. below, USADA may determine that the Non-National Athlete has not committed an anti-doping rule violation if the Adverse Analytical Finding resulted from the Non-National Athlete’s Use of one or more of the following:
+For a Non-National Athlete who has a first Adverse Analytical Finding caused by the Use of a Prohibited Substance and/or Prohibited Method and who is able to satisfy the criteria set forth in Section 5.b. below, USADA may determine that the Non-National Athlete has not committed an anti-doping rule violation if the Adverse Analytical Finding or the Non-National Athlete’s potential anti-doping rule violation resulted from the Non-National Athlete’s Use of one or more of the following:

 - Substances in the class of “Diuretics and Other Masking Agents;”

 b.
-Subject to the provisions of Sections 5.c. below, Non-National Athletes who have a first Adverse Analytical Finding caused by the Use of a medication will not have committed an anti-doping rule violation for substances or methods outlined in Section 5.a.1-4, so long as the Non-National Athlete did not provide the positive Sample at an International Event, and that:
+Subject to the provisions of Sections 5.c. below, Non-National Athletes who have a first Adverse Analytical Finding caused by the Use of a medication will not have committed an anti-doping rule violation for substances or methods outlined in Section 5.a.1-6, so long as:

-- The Non-National Athlete has a legitimate medical condition diagnosed by a licensed physician which was thoroughly documented and the prescribed Use is consistent with an appropriate treatment plan in his or her medical records prior to the date of Sample collection;
+a.
+The Non-National Athlete has a legitimate medical condition diagnosed by a licensed physician which was thoroughly documented, and the prescribed Use is consistent with an appropriate treatment plan in his or her medical records prior to the date of Sample collection;

 c.
-Non-National Athletes who have a first Adverse Analytical Finding resulting from the Use of a medication shall remain liable for an anti-doping violation if they: have previously been included in the USADA Registered Testing Pool; have previously been included in an International Federation Registered Testing Pool; are a current recipient of USOC funding; have previously participated in an Elite-Level National Championship (excluding Youth, Junior, Masters, etc.); and/or the Adverse Analytical Finding results from a Sample collected at an Elite-Level National Championship.
+Non-National Athletes who have a first Adverse Analytical Finding resulting from the Use of a medication shall remain liable for an anti-doping violation if: they have previously been included in the USADA Registered Testing Pool; they have previously been included in an International Federation Registered Testing Pool; they are a current recipient of USOC funding; the Adverse Analytical Finding results from a Sample collected at an Elite-Level National Championship at which they placed in the top three; or the Adverse Analytical Finding results from a Sample collected at an International Event or at an individually contested event which immediately results in National Team selection for an Olympic, Paralympic, Pan- or Para-Pan American Games, including the Youth Olympic Games (e.g., any Olympic Trials named event).

 d.
-Non-National Athletes who have once had an Adverse Analytical Finding caused by the Use of any substance or method shall be liable for an anti-doping rule violation for any future positive drug test for any Prohibited Substance or Prohibited Method unless they have applied for and been granted a TUE for the substance or method in accordance with the ISTUE and this Policy.
+Non-National Athletes who have once had an Adverse Analytical Finding caused by the Use of any Prohibited Substance and/or Prohibited Method shall be liable for an anti-doping rule violation for any future positive drug test or finding of any Prohibited Substance and/or Prohibited Method unless they have applied for and been granted a TUE for the substance or method in accordance with the ISTUE and this Policy.

 e.
-Non-National Athletes who have had their TUE denied by a TUEC may be granted a Recreational Competitor TUE where USADA determines in its sole discretion that the following conditions have been met:
+Non-National Athletes who have had their TUE denied by a TUEC will have their denied application reviewed for a Recreational Competitor TUE, which may be granted where USADA determines in its sole discretion that the following conditions have been met:

 - The Non-National Athlete is a Recreational Competitor as defined by the USADA TUE Policy.